coenttb/swift-html/Sources/HTML/Documentation.docc/Articles/HTMLBuilder.md

-# Understanding @HTMLBuilder
+# Understanding @HTML.Builder

-Explore how the @HTMLBuilder attribute enables SwiftUI-like declarative syntax for HTML composition.
+Explore how the @HTML.Builder attribute enables SwiftUI-like declarative syntax for HTML composition.

 ## Overview

-The `@HTMLBuilder` attribute is a result builder that transforms Swift's declarative syntax into HTML structures.
+The `@HTML.Builder` attribute is a result builder that transforms Swift's declarative syntax into HTML structures.
 It's what allows you to write HTML in a natural, SwiftUI-like way without explicit array construction or concatenation.
 This article explains how HTMLBuilder works, its capabilities, and how to use it effectively.

 ## What is a Result Builder?